 The Duolingo Japanese course introduces hiragana characters first—this helps learners become familiar with the sounds of Japanese and get to know the characters most often used for grammatical particles and common phrases.
 Katakana characters, which are frequently used in loanwords or names of foreign people/places, are integrated into lessons early in Section 1, and the more difficult kanji begin appearing later in Section 1, once the learner has a good command of hiragana and katana.
 We spread out kanji to avoid overloading learners with hundreds of kanji and to align with external standards.
 (International Japanese tests typically don’t require that learners know kanji for all the vocabulary!)

-For learners who want even more support while learning to read Japanese, you can turn on romaji (the Roman alphabet spelling of Japanese).
-Go to your profile settings and look for "Show pronunciation."
+For learners who want even more support while they start learning to read Japanese, you can turn on romaji (the Roman alphabet spelling of Japanese).
+Go to your profile settings and look for “Show pronunciation.”

 Why reading Japanese is so hard for learners